-What is described here is part of a larger plan to deploy significant funds to transform the grid.
-In the next five years, LUMA expects to have deployed close to \$10B of federal funds, which will serve as a major step towards increasing the system's operational flexibility, reliability, and resilience while also improving customer service and allowing integration of distributed and clean energy sources towards the existing public policy goals.
+This document focuses on part of a larger plan to deploy significant funds to transform the grid.
+In the next five years, LUMA expects to have deployed close to \$10 B of federal funds, which will serve as a major step towards increasing the system's operational flexibility, reliability, and resilience while also improving customer service and allowing integration of distributed and clean energy sources towards the existing public policy goals.
 For example, these investments over the next five years will:

-- Harden and upgrade the transmission system which will improve reliability, capacity, and resiliency, including addressing nine transmission circuit segments' North American Electric Reliability Corporation (NERC) reliability criteria violations, which will improve resilience as well as meet NERC guidelines regarding critical substations. - Rebuild distribution feeders with poor reliability performance and those that serve critical power facilities, targeting the worst-performing feeders first. - Improve reliability by strategically clearing hazardous vegetation from more than 16,000 miles of power lines and substations over the next three years. - Strengthen the overall resiliency of the electric grid by (1) hardening and modernizing substations, (2) making upgrades to conform to the latest codes, industry standards, and practices, (3) replacing electromechanical and electronic relays, (4) relocating or mitigating substations in flood-prone areas, and (5) deploying new substations to meet industry standards. - Increase system reliability and resiliency through the installation of grid automation devices, which are smart switches that are used to reduce the impact and duration of outages and install grid communication equipment to improve service restoration times for customers.
+- Harden and upgrade the transmission system which will improve reliability, capacity, and resiliency, including bringing nine transmission circuit segments into compliance with North American Electric Reliability Corporation (NERC) reliability criteria violations. - Rebuild distribution feeders with poor reliability performance and those that serve critical power facilities, targeting the worst-performing feeders first. - Improve reliability by strategically clearing hazardous vegetation from more than 16,000 miles of power lines and substations over the next three years. - Strengthen the overall resiliency of the electric grid by (1) hardening and modernizing substations, (2) making upgrades to conform to the latest codes, industry standards, and practices, (3) replacing electromechanical and electronic relays, (4) relocating or mitigating substations in flood-prone areas, and (5) deploying new substations to meet industry standards. - Increase system reliability and resiliency through the installation of grid automation devices, which are smart switches that are used to reduce the impact and duration of outages and install grid communication equipment to improve service restoration times for customers.